Murder of Muriel Drinkwater: DNA discovery

 In 2003, detectives re-opened the case in the hope of finding DNA evidence on the gun, but were not successful as too many people had handled the weapon.
 It was believed the victim's clothes had been lost.
 However, in 2008, a team of retired detectives investigating cold cases found Drinkwater's clothes in storage.
 Her blue coat, underwear and school uniform had been wrapped in a paper bag and stored.
 On the back of the coat, a no-longer-visible semen stain was circled with yellow crayon.
 Scientists successfully retrieved a DNA profile from this stain.
 A familial DNA profile was extracted using a technique called Y-STR, but no match was found in the national DNA database.
-Hoyles, who saw Drinkwater after buying eggs at her parents' farm, was cleared by the DNA evidence.
-He stated he had long been suspected by some locals of being the murderer and was happy to clear his name.
+Hubert Hoyles, who saw Drinkwater after buying eggs at her parents' farm, was cleared by the DNA evidence after living under a "cloud of suspicion" for decades.

 Harold Jones and Ronnie Harries

 In 2009, Welsh police began reinvestigating any link with the murder of 11-year-old Sheila Martin, who was raped and strangled 250 miles away in Sun Hill Wood, Fawkham Green, Kent, on 7 July 1946, ten days after Drinkwater's murder.
 Both girls were murdered in woods within a half mile of their homes.
 South Wales Police detectives requested the original case file from Kent Police to determine if there was a connection.

 For more than a decade, Welsh true crime author Neil Milkins theorised that notorious child murderer Harold Jones (1906–1971) was responsible for the murders of both Martin and Drinkwater.
 However, in 2019, South Wales Police stated that forensic tests on the DNA "categorically confirm that Jones was not responsible for the murder of Muriel Drinkwater."

 In 2020, the BBC One documentary Dark Land: Hunting the Killers suggested that Ronnie Harries could be the murderer.
 Harries was hanged in 1954 for the double murder of John and Phoebe Harries.
 There is evidence that Harries was employed by Drinkwater's father, John, at the time of her death.